A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Conclusion

 \section{Conclusion}

-This paper presents a privacy-preserving framework for current LLM-based online service models, designed to ensure user anonymity.
-The framework supports both subscription-based and API-based service modes, utilizing partially blind signatures to protect user identities while enabling service providers to manage access and prevent misuse, such as unauthorized usage.
-Additionally, this framework functions as an additional layer that can be seamlessly integrated into existing systems.
-Our experimental results demonstrate that the proposed framework introduces minimal computational and communication overhead to the original system, maintaining efficiency with enhanced privacy.
+This study presents a privacy-preserving framework for current LLM-based online service models, designed to ensure user anonymity.
+The framework supports both subscription-based and API-based service modes, using partially blind signatures to protect user identities while enabling service providers to manage access and prevent misuse, such as unauthorised usage.
+In addition, this framework functions as an additional layer that can be seamlessly integrated into existing systems.
+Our experimental results demonstrate that the proposed framework introduces minimal computational and communication overhead to the original system, maintaining efficiency with improved privacy.Meanwhile, since this framework is lightweight, it can be combined with other encryption schemes to achieve different functions.